learntocloud/learn-to-cloud/phase2/README.md

 ## How to break down this phase

-I would suggest spending time on these two topics and this timeline:
+I would suggest spending time on these three topics and this timeline:

 | Order | Topic                           | Time commitment |
 |-------|---------------------------------|-------------------|